Nick Pratto Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.32 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.40 team ERA that ranks 17th across all MLB pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (34 total, 1.2 per game).
+- Orioles pitchers combine to allow 35 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- Gibson makes the start for the Orioles, his seventh of the season.
-He is 4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched.
+- The Orioles are sending Rodriguez (1-0) to the mound to make his sixth start of the season.
+He is 1-0 with a 4.07 ERA and 34 strikeouts through 24 1/3 innings pitched.

-- His last appearance was on Thursday against the Detroit Tigers, when the right-hander tossed 4 1/3 innings, surrendering three earned runs while giving up eight hits.
+- The righty last pitched on Saturday against the Detroit Tigers, when he tossed five scoreless innings while giving up two hits.

+- The 23-year-old has amassed an ERA of 4.07, with 12.6 strikeouts per nine innings, in five games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.